Interactive advertising

-Interactive advertising uses online or offline interactive media to communicate with consumers and to promote products, brands, services, and public service announcements, corporate or political groups.
+Interactive advertising uses online or offline interactive media to communicate with consumers and to promote products, brands, services, public service announcements, and corporate or political groups.

 In the inaugural issue of the Journal of Interactive Advertising, editors Li and Leckenby (2000) defined interactive advertising as the "paid and unpaid presentation and promotion of products, services and ideas by an identified sponsor through mediated means involving mutual action between consumers and producers".
 This is most commonly performed through the internet; often through the use of an ad server that can deliver a variety of interactive advertising units.

 Objectives

 The goals of interactive advertising are usually akin to the traditional objectives of advertising, i.e. to sell a product.
 This in turn means that many of the traditional elements of advertising impact and effectiveness remain relevant, even within the scope of interactive media.
 However, according to the Journal of Interactive Advertising 2001, interactive advertising also has some properties that expand the range of potential objectives and that improve advertising effectiveness.
 Interactive advertising also has the potential to decrease the losses associated with poorly coordinated advertising, to reduce the difficulties commonly encountered in clearly communicating an advertising message and to help overcome new product hurdles.